ematth/tileify/README.md

 # TILEIFY
 > Tool to convert images into a collage of emojis.
-> Credit Rutvik Choudhary (rutvikc2@illinois.edu) for the initial script
+> Credit Rutvik Choudhary (rutvikc2@illinois.edu) for the initial script.
 > Optimized and improved by Evan Matthews (evanmm3@illinois.edu)

 ## Directions